CARSSCenter/OpenNerve-Implantable-Pulse-Generator/Tools/ota_updater/user-guide.md

 ### BLE disconnects mid-download

-The tool handles this automatically.
+The tool is designed to handle this automatically.
 On disconnect it saves the last successfully acknowledged byte offset, waits 10 seconds for the device to re-advertise, reconnects, re-authenticates, and resumes the download from where it left off (up to 5 reconnect attempts).
 You should see a message like:

 ```
 BLE disconnected at 45,056 B (45%).
 Waiting 10s for device to re-advertise...